ramiel/caravaggio/website/docs/resize.md

 <pre><code class="hljs css html">http://caravaggio.host/<strong>rs_300x300_downfill_west</strong>/https://goo.gl/EXv4MP</code></pre>

-## Embed
+### Embed

-This embed the image in the specified dimension.
+This embeds the image in the specified dimensions.
 The entire image is taken and aspect ratio is kept.
 If the image doesn't fit well in the dimension the output will be padded with a color of your choice (or black by default).
 A [gravity](#gravity) can be specified to decide how to embed the image.
 Both `gravity` and `background color` are optional